-Discover the Deccan with the new ‘Deccan Studies Program’
+Discover the Deccan with the ‘Deccan Studies Program’

 An Immersive Exploration of the Deccan’s Cultural and Architectural Heritage